Gottox/sqsh-tools/README.md

 * https://github.com/AgentD/squashfs-tools-ng/ - A rewrite of the squashfs-tools
   implementation with library support.
 In contrast to libsqsh, this library is able to write squashfs archives.
+* https://github.com/vasi/squashfuse - A C implementation of the squashfs
+  filesystem.